Top 10 Most Inflammatory Foods to Avoid

 To eliminate chronic inflammation, it is important that you eliminate inflammatory foods from your life.
 Let’s look at the top 10 culprits.

 Gluten is a protein found in a variety of grains, including wheat, rye, and barley.
-It’s found in bread, pizza, pasta, cereal, and other food.
+It’s found in bread, pizza, pasta, cereal, and many other foods.

-Gluten is particularly dangerous for and must be completely eliminated by individuals with Celiac disease or gluten allergy.
-What is more common, however, is gluten sensitivity that may cause a low-level chronic inflammation, a variety of symptoms, and leaky gut.
+Gluten is particularly dangerous and must be completely eliminated by individuals with Celiac disease or a gluten allergy.
+What is more common, however, is gluten sensitivity; that may cause a low-level chronic inflammation, a variety of symptoms, and leaky gut.
 Eliminating gluten may lower inflammation levels and improve your health (9).

 Alternatives: Gluten-free Alternatives